pcingola/llms_from_dummies/README.md

 A technical introduction to the topic of language models (LLMs), explaining the basic concepts, and creating sample code.

-In this tutorials we fully implement a language model from scratch; including all the tools to train and use the model.
+In these tutorials we fully implement a language model from scratch; including all the tools to train and use the model.

 ### Audience